top of page

 That summer changed my entire career goals.

-Since then, I've taught classes at Brooklyn College and New York City College of Technology in both the Art and African American Studies departments.
+Since then, I've taught classes at Brooklyn College, New York City College of Technology, and UNC Asheville.

 Louise-Elisabeth-Vigee-Le-Brun.jpg